 The Jones case ended up in the United States Court of Appeals for the 9th Circuit.
 It was while pending in this court that the referenced settlement was reached in the case.
 The decision of the Court of Appeals can be found via this link.

-The prime example of possessions of homeless people in some type of pubic space is property of homeless people in encampments.
-With that said, the case also addressed possessions of homeless people not living in encampments.
+The prime example of possessions of homeless people in some type of pubic space is the property of homeless people in encampments.
+With that said, the case also addressed the possessions of homeless people not living in encampments.

 Possessions of Homeless People Prior to the Jones Case

 Prior to the Jones lawsuit, possessions of homeless people in public spaces oftentimes was seized and thrown away by law enforcement officials and other representatives of the city.
-For example, city officials were swooping in on homeless encampments, tearing them apart, and disposing property found at these locations.
+For example, city officials were swooping in on homeless encampments, tearing them apart, and disposing of property found at these locations.
 This included the seizure of all manner of personal property of a homeless individual.

 Possessions of Homeless People in LA and Other California Communities After the Jones Settlement

 The settlement of the Jones case set forth the way in much possessions of homeless people must be handled in Los Angeles.
 This specifically governs possessions found in a homeless encampment.
-With that said, the settlement ultimately impacted how possessions of homeless individuals not in encampments are addressed in LA as far as seizure of property is concerned.
+With that said, the settlement ultimately impacted how possessions of homeless individuals not in encampments are addressed in LA as far as a seizure of property is concerned.